TeodorFredriksson95/AI_Lab1_PatrollingGuard_TeodorFredriksson/LAB_QnA/Lab2/QnA.md

 **Answer:**
 ---
+- We update these values in a number of places;
+  - In the Node constructor, we set the default values for hCost and gCost.
+  - The hCost and gCost values of each node gets reset in the beginning of the FindPath function.
+  - Then we set the gCost to 0 for the starting node (since it takes 0 steps to move to the location where the object is currently at)
+  - Then we set the heuristic (hCost) value to the sum of the absolute values of the start and target node components respectively.
+  - As we iterate over the neighbouring nodes, we increment their gCost by the current nodes gCost + 1.

 ### 8. Why do we check `tentativeG < neighbour.gCost`?
 Explain why this comparison is necessary when exploring neighbours.

 **Answer:**
 ---
+- We compare the gCosts because we might've found a better (cheaper) route than the one we previously were on.
+If this new route is cheaper than the previous one, then this would have a direct impact on the gCost of the node, since the gCost represents the step cost from our starting node to the currently selected node.

 ### 9. What happens if your heuristic overestimates the true distance?
 How does it affect the correctness of the path found by A*?

 **Answer:**
 ---
+- If the heuristic cost overestimates the true distance, then the heuristic is consider inadmissable. if we take this key calculation into consideration: ´´´ f(n) = g(n) + h(n) ```, and h(n) is an overestimate, then the algorithm might skip exploring a node that is actually the conceptually correct one, because the algorithm may think that the node is more expensive than it is.
+This can lead to a sub-optimal or simply incorrect path calculation.

 ### 10. If you set `h(n) = 0` for all nodes, what classic algorithm does A* become?

 **Answer:**
 ---
+- Dijkstra's algorithm: expands search based on the cheapeast travelled distance from start.

 ### 11. If you ignore `g(n)` completely and only sort by `h(n)`, what behavior do you expect to see?

 **Answer:**
 ---
+- Greedy first-best search: Expands search based on the node that appears to be closest to the target.

 ## 1.4 Agent Movement